Products Details

 Indication:

-For steroid responsive inflammation of the palpebral and bulba conjunctiva, cornea and anterior segment of the globe.
+For steroid responsive inflammation of the palpebral and bulbar conjunctiva, cornea and anterior segment of the globe.

 Dosage & Administration: